ProgrammerByte/Breakout/README.md

 Update 01/06/20: Added a runnable jar file in the "final" file.

+Update 02/06/20: Minor bug fixes (related to non integer division and an empty list of levels).
+Due to how this project is so old, I have come to realise how inexperienced I was with OOP at the time, therefore the code is sometimes painful to trek through.
+As a result of this I believe this may be the last update to this project other than minor bug fixes.

 Controls (not including level editor):
 Left Click - Throw ball / proceed to next level
 Move mouse - Move paddle